 - 1. A completed Graduate Application for Admission. - 2.
-A \$50 non-refundable application fee, made payable to Thomas University. - 3.
-A detailed resume. - 4.
-A personal statement of career and educational objectives (maximum two pages). - 5.
+A detailed resume. - 3.
+A personal statement of career and educational objectives (maximum two pages). - 4.
 Official transcripts from all undergraduate and graduate schools attended, to be forwarded directly to the Office of Admission from the schools attended.
-Thomas University will accept a bachelor's degree or master's degree issued by a non-regionally accredited schools provided that the institution is accredited by a national accrediting agency that is recognized by both CHEA and USDOE. - 6.
-Three academic or professional letters of reference. - 7.
-Candidates for graduate admission must report a minimum GPA of 3.0 on a 4.0 scale in the last 60 hours of their bachelor's degree and relevant graduate coursework or conferred master's degree. ( For Nursing, only the ADN coursework will be considered for RN-MSN applicants and the RN-BSN coursework will be considered for MSN applicants who completed a RN-BSN program;) The GPA will be considered in context of the cumulative GPA for that bachelor's degree, work experience, relevant credentials, other undergraduate and graduate course work, the strength of the student's personal and professional goal statements, reference letters, and academic history.
-Applicants with a GPA lower than 3.0 may be considered for admission by the prospective graduate division and may be required to take a three (3) credit hour writing course and/or additional requirements as deemed appropriate by the Division. - 8.
+Thomas University will accept a bachelor's degree or master's degree issued by a non-regionally accredited schools provided that the institution is accredited by a national accrediting agency that is recognized by both CHEA and USDOE. - 5.
+Three academic or professional letters of reference.
+A Thomas University alumni applying to a graduate program within the same academic division no letters of recommendation are required. - 6.
+Admission to graduate programs at Thomas University is determined by reviewing a combination of factors including the candidate's GPA, references, work experience and statement of purpose.
+Additional documents and/or interview may be requested as part of the admission process.
+The GPA will be considered in context of the cumulative GPA for that bachelor's degree, work experience, relevant credentials, other undergraduate and graduate course work, the strength of the student's personal and professional goal statements, reference letters, and academic history.
+Applicants may be required to take a three (3) credit hour writing course and/or additional requirements as deemed appropriate by the Division.
+Applicants with a cumulative GPA lower than 2.75 may be considered for admission by the prospective graduate division.
+Consult with your admission representative. - 7.
 Students enrolling in a graduate degree program may transfer in from another institution no more than 25% of the program hours required for the graduate degree.
-Graduate program directors must approve any credit for transfer. - 9.
+Graduate program directors must approve any credit for transfer. - 8.
 Any program specific admissions requirements.